dji-sdk/Mobile-UXSDK-Beta-iOS/README.md

 This Beta 1.1 release only contains a small subset of UX SDK elements.
 We are eager to give you a sneak peek, and are very interested in receiving your feedback and suggestions.
 Please refer to the release notes for the full list of elements that Beta 1.1 version makes available.

+Our long-term plan is for this framework to reach feature parity with the UX SDK 4.11 release.
+The core team is currently working on porting the remaining widgets and other APIs to the new architecture.
+We will then open source them in additional future Beta releases, in phases, as they are completed.
+We welcome your feedback on the architecture and your ideas for addional widgets(including those not included in prior UX SDK releases), as well as your contributions and PRs for any ***currently open-sourced features***.

 ## License

 DJI UX SDK Beta is released under the MIT license.
 See [LICENSE](https://github.com/dji-sdk/Mobile-UXSDK-Beta-iOS/blob/master/LICENSE) for details.